History of the Denver Museum of Nature & Science

 The Museum received international attention in fall 2010 because of an amazing discovery high in the Rockies.
 A bulldozer operator working near Snowmass Village unearthed the remains of a Columbian mammoth.
 The Museum’s curators dug a little deeper and found an exceptionally well-preserved fossil site, packed with Ice Age animals.
 In just 69 days, a huge team of scientists and volunteers excavated thousands of fossils.
 Quickly christened The Snowmastodon Project, the discovery represented a new benchmark for understanding climate change in the American West.

 In 2014, the Museum opened its most modern and technologically advanced wing to date.
 The Morgridge Family Exploration Center is home to high-tech education studios, a second temporary exhibition gallery, and the wildly popular Discovery Zone for young children.
 The Avenir Collections Center is located in two underground levels.
-Only 2 percent of our 4.3 million artifacts and specimens are on display, making it especially important that our research collections are preserved in a facility with the highest standards in climate control and stable storage.
+Less than 1 percent of our 4.3 million artifacts and specimens are on display, making it especially important that our research collections are preserved in a facility with the highest standards in climate control and stable storage.

 Active science takes place at the Museum every day.
 Our curators, collections managers, archivists, conservators, librarians, researchers, and lab assistants—along with 600 volunteers—are not only responsible for conducting research but also creating opportunities for citizens to become actively involved in science.
 The education staff creates compelling programs and experiences for millions of guests and schoolchildren that inspire a passion for exploring and understanding our natural and cultural world.